iocfinc/100DaysOfML/Logs.md

 And a possible supporting document would be [Siraj Raval's Deep Learning in 6 weeks](https://github.com/llSourcell/Learn_Deep_Learning_in_6_Weeks/) for a structured guide on learning Deep Learning.

 So I just got home.
 I was trying to upload the markdown files with the pictures.
-I can't seem to figure out how they work. :sad:
+I can't seem to figure out how they work.  :expressionless:
 I still have to figure out the latex part as well.
 I wonder if it would be the same if I use jupyter.
 But those are not the important thing right now. :triumph: :triumph: I'll just circle back here when I have some idle time.
 LOL.

 ## Matrix determinant